Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Quad_Relay_V2.rst

 Typical applications are the interfacing of industrial control, such as PLC's or frequency converters, or the usage in environments were electrical ground levels can not be connected.

-The Industrial Quad Relay Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------